-Music is a required subject.
-All students gain skills and confidence as instrumentalists, vocalists and students of music.
-Music is a part of their daily life and engages and energizes them.
-There are three main components in the music department: Instrumental Music, Vocal Music and World Music.
-There is also collaboration with the drama department.
+All students gain skills and confidence as instrumentalists, vocalists, and students of music.
+Music is part of our daily life and engages and energizes our community!
+Music and Drama Classes often work on collaborative projects.

-By the seventh and eighth grades, students may continue on their chosen wind or string instrument, and often play the same instrument for the remaining two years.
-A few students also pursue other instruments such as piano, guitar, or drums.
-World music continues with studies based on Cuba, India, during the 7th grade, followed by Western Classical music, and Jazz in the 8th grade.
+In seventh and eighth grades, students may continue on their chosen wind or string instrument, and often play the same instrument for the remaining two years.
+Students also pursue other instruments, including piano, guitar, and percussion.
+World music continues with studies based on Cuba, India followed by Western Classical music, and Jazz in the 8th grade.